 Eventually, when the first signs of Greek settlement start to appear in the mid-700s BCE, there must have been quite an ethnic mix.
 They were no longer Hittites, Arzawans, Sehans, or Mirans: the Anatolian groups mentioned in Homer are Lelegians, Maeonians, Mysians, and Phrygians.
 The only Trojan allies to show continuity with any Bronze Age group are the Lycians, from southern Turkey.

-However, this ethnic melting pot was an ideal setting for a legend about an ethnic conflict.
+However, this ethnic melting pot would be an ideal setting for a legend about an ethnic conflict.

-It would be strange to imagine a 7th century Greek wanting to preserve a 500-year-old Luvian story faithfully.
-But a 7th century Greek telling a story about ethnic conflict between Greeks and non-Greeks, set in a place where Greeks were running up against an entrenched non-Greek population consisting of several diverse groups, most of whom do not speak Greek ...?
+It’d be strange to imagine a 7th century Greek wanting to preserve a 500-year-old Luvian story faithfully.
+But a story about an ethnic conflict, in a place recently colonised by Greeks, where Greeks were running up against a diverse and entrenched non-Greek population ...?

-That's the situation in the Iliad, and it's the situation of 7th century Troy.
-Sure, we can trace influences on the legend from Bronze Age Anatolia (and surely Phoenicia, too: that's where the Greeks got their alphabet, and the Odyssey is much more interested in Phoenicians than in Anatolians).
+That’s the situation in the Iliad, and it’s the situation of 8th–7th century Troy.
+Sure, we can trace elements from Bronze Age Anatolia (and Phoenicia, too: that’s where the Greeks got their alphabet, and the Odyssey is much more interested in Phoenicians than in Anatolians).
 But the Greeks took this age-old material and made it their own.
-(As did the Etruscans: Etruscan art latched onto the Trojan War legend very early on, and it's probably no coincidence that the people of Lemnos spoke a language related to Etruscan.)
-The Troy of the Iliad is first and foremost an 8th-7th century construct.
+The Troy of the Iliad is first and foremost an 8th–7th century construct.

 - Aslan, C. C.; Hnila, P. 2015.
 ‘Migration and integration at Troy from the end of the Late Bronze Age to the Iron Age.’
 In: Stampolidis, N. Chr.; Maner, Ç.; Kopanias, K. (eds.).
 Nostoi.
 Indigenous culture, migration and integration in the Aegean islands and western Anatolia during the Late Bronze and Early Iron Ages.
 Istanbul: Koç University Press.
 185–209.